Prasham27/Cloud-Kitchen-Delivery-App/README.md

 The repository also contains:

 - ✅ **ER Diagram** – Visual representation of all entities and their relationships.
-- ✅ **Relational Schema** – Tabular schema with attributes, keys, and data types.
 - ✅ **Minimal Functional Dependency Set** – Refined list of essential FDs.
 - ✅ **BCNF Proofs** – Demonstration of normalization up to BCNF for all relations.